arsentievalex/streamlit-dynamic-filters/README.md

 [![Open Demo App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://dynamic-filters-demo.streamlit.app/)

 Custom component to create dynamic multiselect filters in Streamlit.
 The filters apply to a dataframe and adjust their values based on the user selection (similar to Google Sheets slicers or Only Relevant Values in Tableau).
+Basic documentation is available at [https://arsentievalex.github.io/streamlit-dynamic-filters/](https://arsentievalex.github.io/streamlit-dynamic-filters/)

 How to install and use the package:
 1. Install the package using [pip](https://pypi.org/project/streamlit-dynamic-filters/):